 WHERE TO GET IT!

-- Creative Quilling (based in Australia)
+- Quilling Supply – (based in the US)

 One of Jonathan’s goals when creating this safety fringer was that he wanted it to work ALL the time, no problems!
 I’d say that as far as possible he has attained his goal.
 I did have two issues, but one was my daughter’s mistake and the other was not fully reading the instructions.